Obtaining Reimbursement

 The College requires travelers to submit the following documentation to substantiate expenses on their expense report forms.
 Please note (again) that all receipts must be itemized:

-• Personal Car Usage: Receipts for tolls and parking and daily mileage log.
+- Personal Car Usage: Receipts for tolls and parking and daily mileage log.
 Current mileage reimbursement rates can be found here.
 Please note that mileage includes the cost for fuel; the College does not reimburse for fuel separately.
+For mileage verification purposes, please include a map showing the mileage of the most direct route from your point of origin to your destination (for instance, a map showing the mileage from your house to the airport).
+Additional mileage for personal side trips or indirect routes will not be reimbursed.

 Credit card statements or record of charge slips accompanying the monthly billing statement are not acceptable in lieu of receipts, as these are not itemized.
 Please see "Missing Receipts", below.